-- Rescue, that remain unpaid.
-The Company does not have any employees; - Unsecured PCF Creditors, who will rank in the order in which the PCF was provided; - Preferent Employees; - Unsecured Creditors (if there is any residual); and thereafter - Shareholders (if there is any residual). - 6.5.3.3.
+- Business Rescue Costs; - PCF Employees to the extent that amounts due and payable, for services rendered during Business Rescue, that remain unpaid.
+The Company does not have any employees; - Unsecured PCF Creditors, who will rank in the order in which the PCF was provided; - Preferent Employees; - Unsecured Creditors (if there is any residual); and thereafter - Shareholders (if there is any residual).

+6.5.3.3.
 A Secured Creditor will receive Distributions arising from the realisation of the value of its security.

-If any residual Claim remains unpaid from the realisation of any security, that Creditor's remaining claims will be treated as an Unsecured Creditor with respect to that residual Claim and which will become Unenforceable.
-If any surplus proceeds remain after the Distributions to Secured Creditors, such proceeds will be allocated towards Distributions to Unsecured Creditors. - 6.5.3.4.
+If any residual Claim remains unpaid from the

+realisation of any security, that Creditor's remaining claims will be treated as an Unsecured Creditor with respect to that residual Claim and which will become Unenforceable.
+If any surplus proceeds remain after the Distributions to Secured Creditors, such proceeds will be allocated towards Distributions to Unsecured Creditors.

+6.5.3.4.6.4.3.4.
 Expected Distribution to Creditors: Creditors Claims against the Company, arising from the Agency Arrangements, will be submitted as a claim in the Business Rescue of THL.
-Accordingly the expected distributions to Creditors of THSSA will be commensurate with those provided for in the THL business rescue plan. - 6.5.3.5.
-To the extent that agreements concluded between the Company and counterparties and/or obligations are cancelled, modified, suspended or restructured, any Claim for damages will be limited as contemplated in paragraph 6.5.3.6.
+Accordingly the expected distributions to Creditors of THSSA will be commensurate with those provided for in the Adopted THL business rescue planPlan.

+6.5.3.5.6.4.3.5.
+To the extent that agreements concluded between the Company and counterparties and/or obligations are cancelled, modified, suspended or restructured, any Claim for damages will be limited as contemplated in paragraph 6.4.3.6.

-- 6.5.3.6.
-Claims for damages, whether contractual or delictual against the Company, once determined through the Dispute Mechanism paragraph 15 or by the High Court or similar proceedings, as the BRPs may consent to, will be treated as follows- - as an Unsecured Creditor, unless the Creditor holds security for such Claim; - shall be limited to general damages as determined through the Dispute Mechanism or by the High Court or similar proceedings as the BRPs may in their sole discretion consent to.
-For purposes hereof, general damages are those which, on an objective basis, would be reasonably foreseeable at the time of entering into the relevant contract as a probable consequence of, and with a sufficiently close connection to, any breach by the Company of an agreement so as to be said to flow naturally and generally and not to be too remote; and - shall exclude all indirect, punitive, special, incidental, or consequential loss, including injury to business reputation, loss of profits and/or loss of business opportunities. - 6.5.3.7.
-If this Business Rescue Plan is Adopted and implemented by payment of a final Distribution, if applicable, in accordance with this Business Rescue Plan, all remaining Claims will become Unenforceable.
-Should there not be any funds available for Distributions, all Claims will become Unenforceable.
+6.5.3.6.4.3.6.
+Claims for damages, whether contractual or delictual against the Company, once determined through the Dispute Mechanism paragraph 15 or by the High Court or similar proceedings, as the BRPs may consent to, will be treated as followstheir sole discretion consent to.
+For purposes hereof, general damages are those which, on an objective basis, would be reasonably foreseeable at the time of entering into the relevant contract as a probable consequence of, and with a sufficiently close connection to, any breach by the Company of an agreement so as to be said to flow naturally and generally and not to be too remote; and